gojekfarm/ziggurat/README.md

 }
 type HandlerFunc func (ctx context.Context, event *Event)  // serves as an adapter for normal functions to be used as handlers
 ```
+> Any function / struct which implements the above handler interface can be used in the ziggurat.Run method.
+The
+> ziggurat.Router also implements the above interface.

 ### Writing custom re-usable middlewares
 Middlewares are a good way to run specific code before every handler is run.
 They provide a neat way to abstract common code which can be composed with other middlewares